JuliaGraphics/Luxor.jl/docs/src/howto/createdrawings.md

 end

 finish()
-buffer
 ```

 ![buffer drawing](../assets/figures/buffer-drawing.png)

+As a standard Julia array, `A` will be shown as an image in your notebook or editor if you're using Images.jl.

 !!! note

-    This example uses standard Julian "column-major" array addressing, as used by Images.jl.
-So `buffer[1, 600]` addresses the pixel at the top right of the buffer when displayed by Images.
-When displayed by Luxor as a PNG, this pixel will appear at the bottom left of the drawing.
+    In this example the array uses Julian "column-major" array addressing.
+Luxor functions use the `Point` type on a Cartesian coordinate system, where the origin is (by default) at the top left of the drawing.
+Locations along the x-axis correspond to the column indices of the array, locations along the y-axis correspond to the rows of the array (until you use the `origin()` function, for example).

 You can also create a pixel array on a PNG drawing when saved as a file: